Optical conductivity of bilayer dice lattices

-The optical conductivity for the tight-binding model and for a larger range of frequencies and Fermi energies is shown in Fig.~\ref{fig:Conductivity-aligned-TB-full}.
-The appearance of the step-like feature at $\hbar \Omega = |\mu-g|$ agrees well with the result for the effective model, see Eq.~(\ref{Conductivity-aligned-sigma-xx-fin}).
-The step-like feature for $\mu=0$ is two times higher at the onset than that for, e.g., $\mu/t=0.5$, which is explained by the contributions of both flat bands with the energies $\pm g$.
-There is also a peak at large frequencies $\hbar\Omega/g \gtrsim 1$, see the vertical dotted black line in Fig.~\ref{fig:Conductivity-aligned-TB-full}(a).
-This peak corresponds to the transitions between the local extrema of the low-energy ($\epsilon<0$) dispersive band and the high-energy ($\epsilon>0$) flat band; see dashed blue and solid red lines, respectively, in Fig.~\ref{fig:Conductivity-aligned-TB-full}(b).
-The description of such a feature is beyond the range of applicability of the effective model.
-Finally, since we included the intra-band processes for the tight-binding model, the corresponding conductivity shows the Drude peak at $\Omega\to0$.
+To illustrate the role of other parts of the band structure away from the band-crossing points, we show the optical conductivity in the tight-binding model for a broader range of frequencies and Fermi energies in Fig.~\ref{fig:Conductivity-aligned-TB-full}.
+The appearance of the steplike feature at $\hbar \Omega = |\mu-g|$ agrees well with the result for the effective model; see Eq.~(\ref{Conductivity-aligned-sigma-xx-fin}).
+The steplike feature for $\mu=0$ is two times higher at the onset than that for, e.g., $\mu/t=0.5$, which is explained by the contributions of both flat bands with the energies $\pm g$, i.e., $\epsilon_{\pm 0}$.
+As in the effective model, the optical conductivity in the tight-binding one is saturated by the transitions between the dispersive and flat bands.
+In agreement with Eq.~(\ref{Conductivity-aligned-sigma-xx-fin}), the steplike feature at $\hbar\Omega = g$ is split into two steps at $|\mu+g|$ and $|\mu-g|$ if $\mu\neq0$.
+There is also a peak at large frequencies $\hbar\Omega/g \gtrsim 1$, see the vertical arrow in Fig.~\ref{fig:Conductivity-aligned-TB-full}(a).
+This peak corresponds to the transitions between the local extrema of the low-energy dispersive (flat) band $\epsilon_{-1}$ ($\epsilon_{-0}$) and the high-energy flat (dispersive) band $\epsilon_{+0}$ ($\epsilon_{+2}$) near the $M$ point; see dashed blue (red) and solid red (green) lines, respectively, in Fig.~\ref{fig:Conductivity-aligned-TB-full}(b).
+The description of such a feature is, of course, beyond the range of applicability of the effective model.